Bankdata/styra-controller/docs/configuration.md

 The controller can be configured to add a prefix and a suffix to the Systems names when created in Styra.
 This is achieved by setting `systemPrefix` and `systemSuffix`.

 ## Delete Protection
-Custom Resources can have delete protection, means that they will not be deleted by the controller in Styra.
+Custom Resources can have delete protection, which means that they will not be deleted by the controller in Styra.
 The default can be configured by setting `deletionProtectionDefault`.

+## Delta Bundles
+Styra Systems can have enable Delta Bundles, which means Styra will upload the change between two bundles to the SLP/OPA rather than uploading the entire bundle.
+The default can be configured by setting `enableDeltaBundlesDefault`.
+This is recommended to be set to true if all opas are version 0.44.0 or higher.

 ## Read Only
 Styra Systems can be read-only, meaning they cannot be changed in the Styra GUI.
 This can be configured by setting `readOnly`.